A landscape photo of the Greenlandic capital city, Nuuk. Source: Adobe Stock

 Join our daily newsletter At The Bell to receive exclusive market insights

-ASX-listed Energy Transition Metals (ASX:ETM) has filed writs in the court of Greenland (and Copenhagen) seeking confirmation of its right to mine from the two inter-linked governments, the latest step in a lawsuit kicked off in 2023.
+ASX-listed Energy Transition Minerals (ASX:ETM) has filed writs in the court of Greenland (and Copenhagen) seeking confirmation of its right to mine from the two inter-linked governments, the latest step in a lawsuit kicked off in 2023.

 Under new applications, ETM is also now appealing the Government of Greenland’s decision to reject requests for an exploitation licence, providing an additional avenue for the company to pursue compensation.